Na na na na na na na na BATMAN(s)!1 of 12

 The two come to grips with the consequences of aiding Barry in restoring the proper timeline, but not before Thomas leaves his son a note explaining Barry's actions, and the events that lead to his death a second time.

-Thomas Wayne-as-Batman has since re-appeared occasionally, and with Flashpoint consistently adapted into other media, the character has maintained a presence in the larger DC Universe.
+Thomas Wayne-as-Batman has since re-appeared as a prime factor in Tom King's Batman run, and with Flashpoint consistently adapted into other media, the character has maintained a presence in the larger DC Universe.

 RED SON3 of 12